iamtash/iamtash.github.io/_posts/2020-01-26-react-redux_go_with_the_flow.markdown

 In my most recent project, which happens to be my final portfolio project for the Flatiron School Software Engineering Program, I had the pleasure of building a React-Redux frontend backed by a Rails API.
 I decided to take a stab at building a rough draft of what could eventually become my portfolio website.
 Over the course of the last section of the curriculum, I found myself struggling to grasp the big picture of React and how and why the Redux pattern worked.
 Building this project helped me wrap my head around these tools in a way I could not have gotten from anything else.

-I will break down an example of React-Redux flow from my project, and though it may seem like a lot, I'm pretty sure it is so many orders of magnitude less than the Vanilla JavaScript eqivalent.
+I will break down an example of React-Redux flow from my project, and though it may seem like a lot, I'm pretty sure it is so many orders of magnitude less than the Vanilla JavaScript equivalent.

 Users visiting my site have the option of 'liking' my projects, which looks like this.